zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

 Estimate Lab Time: 20 minutes

-### Workshop Objectives
+### Objectives

 In this lab, you will:
 * Learn how to congifute the ZDM Service Node, generate and configure the required API Keys and configure connectivity between ZDM's Service Node and the GoldenGate Hub.

 ### Prerequisites
-This workshop section requires having completed all previous workshop sections.
+* This workshop section requires having completed all previous workshop sections.

 **Disclaimer**: Throughout the workshop there will be locations where you are copying and pasting multiple lines of code at a time from the instructions into SQLPlus.
 However, the last line pasted will not commit until you manually press enter a second time.
 To avoid statement failure, please be cognizant of this and press enter twice when pasting.